Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous Visual Perception

-With the developments in deep learning, utilizing deep neural networks to solve computer vision has become a hot topic in recent years.
-Many sub-topics of SLAM for environment perception have been widely studied based on deep learning, such as monocular depth estimation and ego-motion prediction, which will be specified in the following sections.
+With the development in deep learning, utilizing deep neural networks to address computer vision tasks has evolved into a popular research field in recent years.
+Many sub-topics of vSLAM for environment perception have been extensively studied based on deep learning, such as monocular depth and ego-motion prediction, which will be specified in the following sections.